joursler-Sunset/idunno.Authentication/src/idunno.Authentication.Basic/README.md

    your site if your site is going to be accessed through a browser.
 8. Reconsider your life choices, and look at using OAuth2 or OpenIDConnect instead.

-## What about older versions of ASP.NET Core?
+## Support for older versions of ASP.NET Core

 Older versions are available in the appropriate branch.